Things to do in beautiful Bayeux France

 Bayeux is one of many small towns in France, easily walkable with some phenomenal restaurants and with its proximity to the Normandy beaches and the coastline of Normandy it makes the perfect place to stay while exploring this area of France.

 In the main tourist months, you will meet literally hundreds of American tourists visiting the memorials of WWII and walking the beaches of Normandy.
-From Omaha to Utah, Gold, Swords and Juno the area is dedicated to those brave souls who landed on the beaches to defeat the Germans and the push to take England.
+From Omaha Beach to Utah, Gold, Swords and Juno Beach the area is dedicated to those brave souls who landed on the beaches to defeat the Germans and the push to take England.

-- What to see in Bayeux
+- What is Bayeux famous for?

 - Memorial Museum of the Battle of Normandy